 DataZen sends all available records from the source system as an initial load the first time the job runs;

-once the data has been replicated once, DataZen automatically
+once the data has been replicated the first time, DataZen automatically

 detects changes over time and sends changes to the messaging platform.